HCL-TECH-SOFTWARE/digital-experience/docs/get_started/architecture_overview/index.md

 Whether developing, testing, or running a full production environment, using container-based deployments provide the best results for the ease of deploying applications, including the latest version of HCL Digital Experience.
 You can deploy applications and DX in a fraction of the time that the traditional deployment model requires.

+## HCLSoftware U learning materials

+For an introduction and a demo on DX deployment, go to [Deployment for Beginners](https://hclsoftwareu.hcl-software.com/component/axs/?view=sso_config&id=4&forward=https%3A%2F%2Fhclsoftwareu.hcl-software.com%2Fcourses%2Flesson%2F%3Fid%3D1479){target="_blank"}.
+Several deployment options are provided in the course.

+To learn how to do a traditional installation, go to [Deployment for Intermediate Users](https://hclsoftwareu.hcl-software.com/component/axs/?view=sso_config&id=4&forward=https%3A%2F%2Fhclsoftwareu.hcl-software.com%2Fcourses%2Flesson%2F%3Fid%3D3086){target="_blank"}.
+In this course, you will also learn about additional installation tasks that apply to both container-based and traditional deployments using the Configuration Wizard, DXClient, ConfigEngine, and more.
+You can try it out using the [Deployment Lab](https://hclsoftwareu.hcl-software.com/images/Lc4sMQCcN5uxXmL13gSlsxClNTU3Mjc3NTc4MTc2/DS_Academy/DX/Administrator/HDX-ADM-200_Deployment_Lab.pdf){target="_blank"} and corresponding [Deployment Lab Resources](https://hclsoftwareu.hcl-software.com/images/Lc4sMQCcN5uxXmL13gSlsxClNTU3Mjc3NTc4MTc2/DS_Academy/DX/Administrator/HDX-ADM-200_Deployment_Lab_Resources.zip){target="_blank"}.